Mato-T/Fraud-Detection/Concepts.md

     $$-\sum_{i=1}^ny_i+np=0\\\\np=\sum_{i=1}^ny_i\\\\p=1/n\sum_{i=1}^ny_i=\bar y$$

 - In a binary classification problem *y* can either be 0 or 1.
-So, the mean of ***y,*** in this case, is actually the proportion of 1.
+So, the mean of *y,* in this case, is actually the proportion of 1.
 As $\gamma$  is the log of odds instead of the probability *p*, it must be converted to arrive at the first prediction

     $$F_0(x)=\dot y=\log(\frac{\bar y}{1-\bar y})$$

-- The following steps are iterated **M**  times, where *M* denotes the number of trees created and *m* represents the index of each tree.
+- The following steps are iterated *M*  times, where *M* denotes the number of trees created and *m* represents the index of each tree.
 So with the first prediction at hand, compute the effect that the prediction has on the loss function
 - This is done by taking the derivative of the loss function with respect to the previous prediction $F_{m-1}$ and multiplying it by -1.
-As with regression, this results in what is known to as the residuals
+This results in what is known to as the residuals

 $$r_{i,m}=-\Big[\frac{\delta L(y_i, F(x_i))}{\delta F(x_i)}\Big ]_{F(x)=F_{m-1}(x)}$$